-Developments in DNA computing have shown that computation can be embedded in crystal growth processes (Winfree 1996; Rothemund et al. 2004), with potential applications to combinatorial search problems (Lagoudakis and LaBean 2000; Mao et al. 2000) and to fabrication tasks in nanotechnology (Cook et al. 2004; Barish et al. 2005).
+Developments in DNA computing have shown that computation can be embedded in crystal growth processes [31, 23], with potential applications to combinatorial search problems [17, 19] and to fabrication tasks in nanotechnology [11, 1].
 But does crystal computation have any relevance to what we observe in nature?
 We speculate here about a possible connection to the origin of life.

-The background for this argument is a hypothesis, proposed and developed by Graham Cairns-Smith (Cairns-Smith 1966), that the first primitive "organisms" were clay crystals.
+The background for this argument is a hypothesis, proposed and developed by Graham Cairns-Smith [5], that the first primitive "organisms" were clay crystals.
 In this theory, information (the first "genes") consisted of patterns stored as variations in crystal structure that could be propagated during crystal growth.
 For example, in some layered silicate clays, there are two distinct layer types that appear in a cross-section as a sequence that could be considered the crystal's genotype.
-Replication would occur by periodic physically-induced fragmentation of crystals into smaller pieces containing the same genotype, leading to exponential increase in the number of organisms.
+Replication occurs by periodic physically-induced fragmentation of crystals into smaller pieces containing the same genotype, leading to exponential increase in the number of organisms.
 Cairns-Smith considered several types of selective pressures that could have been present and would have resulted in favoring the growth of crystals with non-trivial genotypes.
 For example, the structure of a layer sequence could result in different crystal morphologies and different susceptibilities to fragmentation.
-He further envisioned the clays interacting with organic molecules, somehow leading to novel clay-produced organic molecules and eventually to the genetic takeover of organic life forms (Cairns-Smith 1982).
+He further envisioned the clays interacting with organic molecules, somehow leading to novel clay-produced organic molecules and eventually to the genetic takeover of organic life forms [6].

 One of the strengths of Cairns-Smith's hypothesis is that it is easy to see how Darwinian evolution could have gotten started by geological processes.
-However, while clays are known to interact with organic molecules (Pitsch et al. 1995; Hanczyc et al. 2003), it is hard to know whether these interactions could have provided evolutionary pressure toward increasing complexity.
+However, while clays are known to interact with organic molecules [20, 15], it is hard to know whether these interactions could have provided evolutionary pressure toward increasing complexity.
 It is therefore interesting to ask whether there are other possible mechanisms that could have stimulated the original evolution of complex sequence information.
 In fact, it is hard to envision how anything so simple that it could have arisen spontaneously could have evolved into the remarkable complexity of form and function found in modern biological organisms.
-The capacity of evolutionary systems to create increasingly complex forms with increasingly adapted function-so-called open-ended evolution-remains poorly understood.
-To our knowledge, there are no examples in artificial life (Bedau et al. 2000), in vitro chemical evolution (Wright and Joyce 1997; Joyce 2004), or in vivo directed evolution.
+The capacity of evolutionary systems to create increasingly complex forms with increasingly adapted function - so-called open-ended evolution - remains poorly understood.
+To our knowledge, there are no examples in artificial life [2], in vitro chemical evolution [36, 16], or in vivo directed evolution [37] that have convincingly demonstrated open-ended evolution.

 The conceptual and physical simplicity of crystal evolution makes it a promising place to examine these issues.
 In this paper, we consider whether there are properties of crystal growth that can lead to open-ended evolution.
-Examining the capacity for interesting evolutionary landscapes requires distinguishing between crystal genotype and phenotype what is the genetically-determined function performed by crystals that gives rise to a selective advantage?
+Examining the capacity for interesting evolutionary landscapes requires distinguishing between crystal genotype and phenotype - what is the genetically-determined function performed by crystals that gives rise to a selective advantage?
 In this paper, we investigate the ability of crystals to respond to selection pressures using computations that occur during growth.